Puppet-Finland/nagios-plugin-cloudwatch/README.md

 exit with critical status (1), but include both the warning and the critical error in the informal error message.

+# Prerequisites

+You will need Ruby - versions 2.4.x and 2.5.x have been tested.
+You will also need aws-sdk-cloudwatch:

+    $ gem install aws-sdk-cloudwatch

 # Usage

 As the amount of metrics is generally quite large - even for a single AWS